نوع مقاله : مقاله پژوهشی Released under CC BY-NC 4.0 license I Open Access I

 عنوان مقاله [English]

-Addressing Mechanisms of Physical Performance, Action Observation and Mental Practice Using Manipulation of Feedback: a Kinematics Study
+Kinematical Study of Mechanisms of Physical Performance, Action Observation, and Mental Imagery Using Feedback Manipulation

 نویسندگان [English]